staxrip/staxrip/md/test-build.md

 - enabled audio demuxing using MP4Box for mov files
 - removed mkvinfo.exe which is 18 MB large and not really needed.
 It's large due to QT toolkit being used
 - mkv audio demuxing happens now all streams together instead of every stream separate, it's much faster now.
+- changed filter profiles editor to support both tab and 4 spaces for multiline profiles, tabs are converted to 4 spaces which is the standard in Python and Visual Studio

 ### Updated Tools